celery/celery/docs/userguide/canvas.rst

 and in practice since you are avoiding the overhead  of messaging it may considerably increase performance.

-To create a chunks subtask you can use :meth:`@Task.chunks`:
+To create a chunks signature you can use :meth:`@Task.chunks`:

 .. code-block:: python